sjohns2020/eventbulb/README.md

+This app is deployed on heroku.
+Visit https://sean-eventbulb.herokuapp.com/

 This is an event booking web app called 'Event Bulb'.
 Using Python and the Django framework I created this web app with users and events and alows users to sign up to events.
 This project used GitHub for version control and was deployed with Heroku.